 Alopecia Areata (AA)

 Alopecia areata is known to be an autoimmune condition that causes patchy hair loss.
-It can result with a single bald patch or even patchy hair loss.
+It can result in a single bald patch or even patchy hair loss.

 Alopecia Totalis (AT)